raycrawford/scouts_pack_771/open_items.md

 * E-mail mypacksite about silly Den names. - DONE

 # Pending items
+## Fort Thomas Police Department
+[Sergant Nathan Day](nday@ftthomas.org) is the night-shift duty manager.
+They schedule 4 weeks out.
+I e-mailed him our intent to come @ 7PM on November 5th.
+He is in training until after 9/5/2018.
+I will need to follow up with him around October 15th.
+I have an entry on my calendar.

+### Actions
+* 10/29/18: I called Sergant Day an left him a message and e-mailed him to confirm.
+Waiting to hear back before closing out.

+## Veterans Flags; Evergreen Cemetery
+Verterans day is Sunday, November 11th.

+There are two sections; general military and Civil War.
+There are about 300 graves.
+Additional graves are dispersed throughout the cemetery.
+Historically, Scouts have focused on these 300 graves at the 2 specific sites.

+The cemetery has flags they will let us put out.

+The mypacksite calendar has been updated.

+The contact at Evergreen is Dave Smith @ (859) 441-0703

+### PLAN
+* Ray Crawford will pick up the flags before 4 PM on Friday, November 9th
+* Place flags on Saturday November 10th (note; this is the same weekend the AOLs are scheduled to be at a Boy Scout campout and November 10th is deer season opening day)
+  * Evergreen gates are open 8AM - 5PM
+  * Class A uniforms

+### Open Action Items
+* Pick up flags (planned)
+* Compose and send e-mail to troop

+# Completed items
 ## Spook-o-ree
 Need to get Scout count and preorder.
 Youth are $10 preregistered, $14 @ door.
 Adults and children under 3 are free.
 Historically, we have paid for all (preregistered) Scouts and their friends.
 Additional siblings were the parents responsbility.

 * URL: http://www.danbeard.org/spookoree
 * Date: October 27, 2018

-### UPDATE
-Placed on 10/1 agenda; in need of a attendee count.

-## Fort Thomas Police Department
-[Sergant Nathan Day](nday@ftthomas.org) is the night-shift duty manager.
-They schedule 4 weeks out.
-I e-mailed him our intent to come @ 7PM on November 5th.
-He is in training until after 9/5/2018.
-I will need to follow up with him around October 15th.
-I have an entry on my calendar.

-# Completed items
 ## Camp Craig - Completed 8/21/2018
 The "Grand Canyon" camp site was reserved for 10/27/2018.
 Check in is at 1 PM on 10/27 and checkout is at 11 AM 10/28.
 This camp ground was chosen because it was a pain to get the wagons past the rention pond last year.